wso2-attic/choreo-cli/.github/ISSUE_TEMPLATE/idea_template.md

 ---
 name: "\U0001F4A1 Idea"
-about: "if you have an idea in your mind and want to start a discussion on it"
+about: "If you have an idea in your mind and want to start a discussion on it"
 labels: 'Type/Idea'

 ---